jcarlos-prieto/niliBOX/resources/API.md

 <td>b_translate(text)</td>
 <td>
 Returns the translation into the current language of the text (in English) provided.<br>
-<code>text</code>: String - This value will be added to the corresponding language file to be manually translated before compilation.<br>
+Parameter <code>text</code>: String - This value will be added to the corresponding language file to be manually translated before compilation.<br>
 Return value: String<br>
 Example: <code>text: b_translate("Name:");</code><br>
 </td>